nthomas-mozilla/release-pipelines/README.md

     scripts/drawDAG file1.yml [file2.yml ...]

-This will create `file1.gv.pdf` etc.
+This will create `file1.gv.pdf` etc. You can use `fswatch` to regenerate the pdf files whenever the yml is saved using

+    fswatch -e '.*' -i '\.yml$' `pwd` | xargs -n1 scripts/drawDAG